Fragment of a Novel

 Find your passion, in yourself or in others

-Fragment of a Novel is a story about friendship, belonging, and the search for artistic passion.
+Fragment of a Novel is a story about friendship, belonging, and the search for art, passion and inspiration.
 It is a slow larp played continuously over several days, with time for resting, decadent parties, and exploration.
 There will be no big planned events, and no interference from the outside world.
 What we create together is what will happen.

 The larp is set in the Forbidden History universe, but it is a standalone project with its own characters.
 You do not need to previously have played a student or professor at St. Theodora’s to participate, but we expect you to read the short information text about St. Theodora’s that we send you.